 We can’t do our important work without the right people in our teams.
-But the way we choose new people can be in many stages and feel a bit daunting.
-So here’s some information to help explain how it works.
-We hope this will take away some of the fear that’s often part of applying for a new job.
-And so you can do your best.
+But the way we choose new people can feel a bit daunting.
+So here’s some information to help explain how it all works.
+We hope this will take away some of the fear that’s often part of applying for a new job so you can do your best.

-Have a look here and see if there’s anything that matches your skills (and experience) but also excites you too.
+Have a look here and see if there’s anything that matches your skills and experience and looks good to you.
 We want you to enjoy working here because we think happy people are more likely to do a great job

 Check out the job description and person spec with the job advert to see if they fit you and what you can do

 It’s important that your CV is up-to-date and tailored to the job you’re applying for.
 Remember to give us examples of the things you’ve done in other jobs or other areas of your life, that are similar to what’s needed for the new job

 Learn Direct - Get help with applying for a job

 My Perfect CV - Tips on how to build your CV

 Total Jobs - How to write a winning application form

 We have to be honest here.
 Not everyone who applies for a job will go through to the next stages.
 If this happens to you, it’s totally natural to feel disappointed.
 And where possible (when we’ve not been asked by too many people at once), we’ll give you feedback on why this happened.